LGBTQ rights in Cambodia: School curriculum and sex education

 In June 2017, the Khmer Government announced new life skill courses about sex education.
 The courses cover topics such as sexual health, gender-based violence, gender identity and combating discrimination against the LGBT population.
 They became part of the curriculum in all of Cambodia's schools in 2018.
 Previously, LGBT activists along with the Ministry of Education were active in training more than 3,000 teachers in 20 schools across nine Cambodian provinces in ways to include LGBT issues in their classes.

 Living conditions

 Although Cambodia is considered tolerant toward the LGBT community, there are widespread reports that discrimination is still present.
-A July 2019 survey conducted by Rainbow Community Kampuchea, titled "Family Violence towards Lesbian, Bisexual and Transgender (LBT) people in Cambodia" in which 61 LBT women (23 lesbians, 4 bisexual women and 34 trans women) were surveyed, revealed that more than 80% of the respondents had suffered emotional and physical violence from their family members, 35% had considered suicide following their families' non-acceptance, and 10% had experienced sexual violence or were forced into heterosexual marriage.
+A July 2019 survey conducted by Rainbow Community Kampuchea, titled "Family Violence towards Lesbian, Bisexual and Transgender (LBT) people in Cambodia" in which 61 LBT people (23 lesbians, 4 bisexual women and 34 trans men) were surveyed, revealed that more than 80% of the respondents had suffered emotional and physical violence from their family members, 35% had considered suicide following their families' non-acceptance, and 10% had experienced sexual violence or were forced into heterosexual marriage.